adavarski/k3d-istio-canary-and-blue-green/README.md

 ## k3d istio Canary and Blue/Green deployments (POC)

+In this playground, we are going to review ways in which we can deploy two versions of our application in production-like environments in Kubernetes and apply two different availability approaches.
+The first is to distribute network traffic evenly between the two versions (canary) and the second is for 100% of the traffic to either one of them (blue/green) with zero downtime.

 ### Create k3s cluster
 ```
 k3d cluster create istio  --k3s-arg "--disable=traefik@server:0" \